 Phishing: Don't Get Hooked

-Report any phishing emails you received to your txst email to firstname.lastname@example.org
+Forward any phishing or suspicious emails you received in your txst email, as an attachment, to firstname.lastname@example.org.

 What information are they after?

 Phishers and other cyber criminals are commonly trying to get the following information:

 - Credit card numbers